MicrosoftDocs/Dynamics-365-Operations.da-dk/core/get-started/glossary.md

 ###### <a name="pegging-event"></a>**udligningshændelse**

-En ressourceflowhændelse, der signalerer behovet for et produkt.
+En ressourceflow-hændelse, der signalerer behovet for et produkt.

 ###### <a name="phantom-item"></a>**fantomvare**